 The City contracts with the Fair Housing Center of Northeast Wisconsin, a satellite office of the Metropolitan Milwaukee Fair Housing Council a private, non-profit organization, to provide comprehensive fair housing enforcement, outreach and education and technical assistance services to Oshkosh residents.
-During the 2020 program year, 8 housing complaints were investigated, the Council provided referrals to 1 person with non-fair housing issues, and provided 5 instances of technical assistance to residents, housing providers and social service agencies in the community.
-Due to the COVID pandemic, the Fair Housing Council mailed fair housing informational materials to Oshkosh housing providers and other interested organizations in lieu of a fair housing seminar.
-The mailing contained a link to HUD's Statement on Fair Housing and COVID-19.
-The Fair Housing Council also held a virtual presentation to the Oshkosh Rental Housing Advisory Board.
+During the 2021 program year, 5 housing complaints were investigated, the Council provided referrals to 10 people with non-fair housing issues, and provided 3 instances of technical assistance to residents, housing providers and social service agencies in the community.
+The Fair Housing Council provided fair housing informational materials to 14 different organizations operating in the City of Oshkosh.
+The Fair Housing Council also held two presentations during the program year, one to the Winnebago County Department of Human Services and to Oshkosh/Winnebago County Housing Authority.